A woman in a purple shirt pointing at something

 11 min read

-One of our body’s most remarkable qualities is its ability to heal itself.
-Consider what happens when we get a cut: platelets in our blood clot together to stop the bleeding, white blood cells remove the dead or injured cells, and new healthy cells repair the damaged tissue.
+One of your body’s most remarkable qualities is its ability to heal itself.
+Consider what happens when you get a cut: platelets in your blood clot together to stop the bleeding, white blood cells remove the dead or injured cells, and new healthy cells repair the damaged tissue.

-Can your liver repair itself?
-Our liver has a remarkable ability to heal itself, regenerating itself even after years of exposure to toxic substances like alcohol.
-How long does this process take, and how can we tell if our liver is healing?
+So can your liver repair itself?
+Absolutely!
+With proper care, your liver can bounce back, regenerating itself even after years of exposure to toxic substances like alcohol.
+How long does this process take, and how can you tell if your liver is healing?
 Let’s take a look.

 Understanding Our Liver

 Liver damage might not show any signs at first.
-As the damage progresses, however, it might lead to several signs and symptoms, such as fatigue, nausea, weight loss, jaundice (yellowing of the eyes and skin), loss of appetite, drowsiness, confusion, blood in stools, vomiting blood, or swollen ankles, feet, or stomach.
+As the damage progresses, however, it might lead to several signs and symptoms, such as fatigue, nausea, weight loss, jaundice (yellow eyes and skin), loss of appetite, drowsiness, confusion, blood in stools, vomiting blood, or swollen ankles, feet, or stomach.
 But can the liver heal itself?

 Our liver can heal itself from the effects of alcohol within weeks, so long as cirrhosis has not developed.
 But even if cirrhosis is present, other types of damage — such as hepatitis — can heal once alcohol use is stopped.